 Recognising this new market dynamic, Central significantly augmented its exploration capabilities in 2019 and initiated a full exploration portfolio review and update, incorporating historical and recently acquired technical data in order to generate a systematic and consistent play-based approach to drive new exploration strategies.

 Initial indications from this portfolio review confirm that the Amadeus Basin is one of the few remaining large under-explored, onshore, working hydrocarbon systems in Australia.
 A total of 115 potential targets (65 gas and 50 oil) have been identified at this point within Central’s permits and applications in the Amadeus Basin.

 The 2019 exploration programme delivered promising results in the Amadeus Basin in Central Australia through the Dukas-1 well and substantial certified 2C coal seam gas resources at Project Range (ATP 2031) in Queensland’s Surat Basin.

-The proposed exploration programme consists of three high-graded drillable prospects in Central’s Amadeus Basin tenements targeting 593 PJ of gas (497 PJ, net to Central) (mean prospective resources) and two appraisal tests targeting 54 PJ of gas (2C contingent resource).
+The proposed exploration programme consists of three high-graded drillable prospects in Central’s Amadeus Basin tenements targeting 593 PJ of gas (497 PJ, net to Central) (mean prospective resources).